 Sadly, since traditional gravy is nearly always made from the meat drippings, it is completely off limits to vegans and vegetarians.
 So, naturally, when I became vegan, I was very concerned as to how to live the rest of my life without gravy and it was one of my first priorities to create a vegan gravy option!

 This vegan red onion gravy is a complete game changer!
-It is richly flavoured with umami-rich caramelised red onions and a little wine and marmite.
+It is richly flavoured with umami-rich caramelised onions and a little wine and tamari.
 And I think the best thing of all, is that it can be made in advance so that there’s no scrabbling around while serving the meal, frantically trying to make the gravy like you would have to when making a traditional gravy with meat drippings.

 Obviously I’m a little biased towards plant-based eating, but from everything I’ve read and seen, it does seem to be healthier than meat-eating.
 So, this vegan red onion gravy is already a cut above traditional gravy on the nutrition front!